justinmeiners/efficient-programming-with-components/19_insertion_sort.md

 Let's write the version for bounded ranges.
 It's very easy.
-As a base case in our induction, an empty range, and a one element range are both sorted.
+As a base case in our induction, an empty range, and a one element range, are both sorted.

     // I is BidirectionalIterator
     // R is WeakStrictOrdering on the value type of I